kohei-us/mdds/doc/trie_map.rst

         return EXIT_SUCCESS;
     }

+One thing to note in the above example is the use of :c:macro:`MDDS_ASCII` macro, which expands a literal string definition into a literal string and its length as two parameters.
+This macro comes in handy when you need to define a literal and immediately pass it to a function that expects a pointer to a string and its length.

 You'll get the following output when compiling the above code and executing it::

     Cities that start with 'Cha' and their populations: